Pureed Cauliflower with Garlic, Parmesan, and Goat Cheese (Video)

 - Let drain very well.
 (Don’t rush this or the finished dish will be watery.)

-- Stir in the cheeses so they melt into the hot cauliflower, season to taste with salt and fresh ground black pepper, and serve.
+- Stir in the cheeses so they melt into the hot cauliflower, season to taste with salt and fresh ground black pepper, and serve, topped with a generous pat of butter if desired.

 More Low-Carb Cauliflower Side Dishes: